huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/general-settings/index.md

 ---
 sidebar_position: 1
-title: General Settings
+title: General settings
 ---
-# General Settings
+# General settings
 In this section you will find out how to create and configure a new Deployment, including the app features, messaging, branding and the legal and security settings.